Biological Father's Parental Rights

 The Florida Supreme Court has clarified that a biological father is entitled to rebut the common law presumption that a mother's husband is the legal father of a child born to an intact marriage, notwithstanding the mother or her husband's objection.
 See Simmonds v.
-Perkins, No. SC17-1963, 2018 Fla.
-LEXIS 1301, at *1 (June 28, 2018).
+Perkins, 247 So.
+3d 397 (Fla.
+2018).
 In Simmonds, the Court held that the biological father has standing to rebut this presumption, known at common law as the "presumption of legitimacy," when he has "manifested a substantial and continuing concern" for the welfare of the child, Kendrick v.
 Everheart, 390 So.
 2d 53, 61 (Fla.
 1980).
 The Court further held that the presumption is overcome when there is a "clear and compelling reason based primarily on the child's best interests."
 Dep't of Health & Rehabilitative Servs. v.
 Privette, 617 So.
 2d 305, 309 (Fla.
 1993).
 Id. at *1-2.

 The child at the center of the case is the biological daughter of Connor Perkins.
 Perkins and the child's mother, Simmonds, were in a three-year relationship.
 While that relationship was ongoing, Perkins was never informed that Simmonds was married to the man who would later assert his status as the child's legal father by virtue of his marriage to Simmonds.
 That man, Shaquan Ferguson, met Perkins on several occasions while Simmonds and Perkins were together, and yet Ferguson was never held out to be Simmonds's husband.
 At some point, Perkins knew Simmonds was married, but Simmonds told him that she was married for "immigration purposes" only and intended to get a divorce.
 In the words of the circuit court, when the child was born, Perkins had "no idea that there was an intact marriage."